Mike Church

 Mike Church (born 1962) is an American radio and internet talk show host and singer/songwriter.

-The Mike Church Show was the first-ever produced talk show on Sirius Satellite Radio (now Sirius XM Radio).
+The Mike Church Show was the first-ever produced talk show on Sirius Satellite Radio (now SiriusXM Radio).
 Prior to its cancellation in October 2015, Church's show was the longest-running program on satellite radio.
 His final live show on Sirius XM aired on the morning of Tuesday, October 27, 2015.
 In 2011 Michael Dougherty, writing for The American Conservative, called Church "the most radical man on the radio".